Leadership Effectiveness: How to Be a Better Leader

 Not focusing on weaknesses and focusing on strengths is countercultural -- but the best leaders don't follow.
 They are willing to stray from the way things have always been done and be open to better ways to succeed.

-Defining Leadership Roles and Expectations
+Clarify Leadership Roles and Expectations

 Having clear expectations in your role as a leader is vital to success.
 Most of the time, understanding your role and the expectations that come with it begins with deciding what outcomes or goals need to be met.
 Whether you define them yourself or have an organization define them for you, they need to be clear, manageable and well-communicated.